pulumi/docs/content/blog/configuring-your-dev-environment/index.md

 Before proceeding, you need to answer three questions:

 - Which operating system to use for building cloud resources: macOS, Windows, or Linux?
 - Which cloud provider are you using?
-This guide covers AWS, Azure, and GCP.
+This guide covers AWS, Azure, and Google Cloud.
 - Which programming language will you use?

 Once you've made these choices, you can follow this guide in a choose-your-own-adventure style.